 C-series classifications pertain to diesel engines.
-They are: CA, CB, CC, CD, CD-II, CE, CF, CF-2, CF-4, CG-4, CH-4, CI-4, CI-4 PLUS and CJ-4.
-All are obsolete except CF, CH-4, CI-4, CI-4 PLUS and CJ-4 performance rated oils.
+They are: CA, CB, CC, CD, CD-II, CE, CF, CF-2, CF-4, CG-4, CH-4, CI-4 and CI-4 Plus.
+All are obsolete except CF, CF-2, CH-4, CI-4 and the new CI-4 Plus performance rated oils.

 Not all C-series classifications supersede one another.
+The current classifications, CF and CF-2 are specified for different applications.

-CF for Indirect-Injected Diesel Engine Service.
-Service category CF denotes service typical of indirect-injected diesel engines and other diesel engines that use a broad range of diesel fuels in off-road applications, including diesel fuel with greater than 0.5 percent sulfur by weight.
+CF for Indirect Injected Diesel Engine Service.
+Service Category CF denotes service typical of indirect injected diesel engines and other diesel engines that use a broad range of diesel fuels in off-road applications, including diesel fuel with greater than 0.5 percent sulfur by weight.
 CF oils may be used in place of CD oils.